concept sign welcome to rejection stay strong

 When you’re feeling overwhelmed by rejection, it can be tempting to stay on social media or log on to your email.
 Even if you’re not looking for negative feedback, these forums are guaranteed to expose your feelings of inadequacy.

 It’s important to take a break from social media and other online communities that hold a lot of weight.
 Social interactions require mental energy that needs to be replenished occasionally.
-Make sure you have time for some solo time when you can focus entirely on your well-being instead of spending time worrying about what others are thinking about you.
+Make sure you have some solo time when you can focus entirely on your well-being instead of spending time worrying about potential rejection and what others are thinking about you.

 Steps to Tackle Your RSD Head-On

-You know how it goes: If you don’t ask for something, you won’t ever get it.
+You know how it goes as an adult with RSD: If you don’t ask for something, you won’t ever get it.
 You’ll never get a job promotion, you’ll never get asked out on a date, you’ll never get into Harvard.
 So many people are afraid to ask for things because they think they’ll fail, and they’re afraid that failure will make them look weak.

 But you know what?
 Rejection doesn’t mean that you’ve failed; it just means someone else didn’t say yes.
 And guess what?
 You can still succeed without asking anyone for anything.